 The Men’s section plays in the local leagues, national, and county competitions.
 They also play in club competitions and friendly mixed games jointly with the ladies.

 The Ladies section was started in 1947 with 15 ladies playing Tuesday/Thursday afternoons only, and since it was formed, has produced four county presidents, and has recently celebrated its diamond jubilee.
-Now the ladies take part in the local leagues, and national and county competitions, as well as club competitions and friendly games against other local bowling clubs.
+Now the ladies take part in the local leagues, and national and county competitions, as well as club competitions and mixed friendly games, with the men, against other local and touring bowling clubs.